-- Domestic market competition is low, with major foreign company representation minimal. - Potential for increase in exports, given that its manufacturing facilities are compliant with international norms. - Large population and low drug consumption provides considerable scope for expansion.
+- Domestic market competition is low, with major foreign company representation minimal. - Government push for self sufficiency in medicine production. - Potential for increase in exports, given that its manufacturing facilities are compliant with international norms. - Large population and low drug consumption provides considerable scope for expansion.

-- Unstable trade relationship with the West is potentially having a negative impact on the company's growth potential. - Rampant inflation and currency fluctuations are hampering the company's ability to make future purchases of raw materials from abroad. - Underdevelopment of Iran's healthcare system threatens the domestic market potential.
+- Unstable trade relationship with the West is potentially having a negative impact on the company's growth potential. - Rampant inflation and currency fluctuations are hampering the company's ability to make future purchases of raw materials from abroad.

+Underdevelopment of Iran's healthcare system threatens the domestic market potential.